NationalBankBelgium/stark/README.md

 Stark provides main building blocks for accelerating front-end development:
 * a solid reusable build based on Webpack
-* a starter inspired by [Angular Starter](https://github.com/gdi2290/angular-starter) by [AngularClass](https://angularclass.com) and Google's [Web Starterk Kit](https://github.com/google/web-starter-kit)
+* a starter project inspired by [Angular Starter](https://github.com/gdi2290/angular-starter) by [AngularClass](https://angularclass.com) and Google's [Web Starterk Kit](https://github.com/google/web-starter-kit)
 * core modules providing reusable APIs (e.g., reactive client for RESTful APIs based on [NBB's RESTful API Design Guide](https://github.com/NationalBankBelgium/REST-API-Design-Guide/wiki), routing, logging, log shipping, ...)
 * UI modules providing reusable UI components (e.g., data table, message pane, ...) and themes
-* a demo application containing
+* a showcase application containing
   * our [living style guide](https://www.smashingmagazine.com/2016/05/creating-a-living-style-guide-case-study/)
   * a showcase of all components/services along with their API
   * our developer guide

 Stark modules are like LEGO blocks: add what you need, no less, no more.
 If you don't like our defaults then you may replace/override/ignore anything you fancy.